alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 #### Overview

-The workshops with users of DMHTs were co-organised and facilitated by the McPin foundation——a mental health research charity.
+The workshops with users of DMHTs were co-organised and facilitated by the McPin foundation—a mental health research charity.
 This ensured an additional level of support from those with domain expertise, in addition to the participants' lived experience, and helped reduce interpreter bias in our analysis.

 We held two workshops (one in person and one online) to improve accessibility for participants (e.g. reducing geographic restrictions, supporting those who were uncomfortable/unable to attend in-person to still participate).
 The information that participants received and the activities that were carried out were identical across the workshops, except for the medium in which the activities were conducted (e.g. use of a collaborative whiteboard in the online setting).